CSS range sliders are gaining popularity in modern website design. Although only used for specific website elements, they have proven quite useful.

 Pure CSS Range Slider

 Here is an HTML and CSS cross-browser range slider.
 It has two handles, an input range of zero to one hundred, and a turquoise slider color.

 This template provides a range slider and an auto-textbox.
 It helps viewers select a time duration.

 This code pen displays a budget slider.
 It allows viewers to select a budget price with clear indicators.

 The slider itself is a 3D rectangle with shadow effects.
 As viewers slide the handle with their cursor pointer, the box fills with a solid green color.

 Here is another example of a price CSS range slider.
 This one has a cool color scheme and a clear label.

 This code uses the latest CSS script so the gradient colors look natural.
 It also uses small animations to create a good viewer experience.

 Author: Sean Stopnik

-If you enjoyed reading this article with CSS range slider examples, you should check out this one about CSS registration login forms.
+If you liked this article about CSS range sliders, you should check out this article about CSS animations on scroll.